 Every educational domain offers a Disciplinary Minor to students of the other disciplines.
 Students have the option to include one of these Minors in their curriculum.

-A list of all minors mentioning whether or not they are recommended or authorized by the student’s section is located in the file “Minor“.
+A list of all Minors, mentioning whether or not they are recommended or authorized by the student’s section, is located on the page Minors.

 A total of 30 ECTS credits must be earned during the anticipated study period to complete a Minor.

 - Urban Planning and territorial Development

 - Computational Science & Engineering